Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: The scale invariance of the figures generated by the Bloch vector

 \section{The scale invariance of the figures generated by the Bloch vector}

 In this section, we show that the figures drawn in Figs.~\ref{Figure02}, \ref{Figure03}, \ref{Figure04}, \ref{Figure05} and \ref{Figure06} are invariant under a scale change in $\Delta t$.
 We draw these figures by plotting the trajectories of the Bloch vector at the constant interval $\Delta t$.
-This scale invariance is manifestation of the fractal structure of the Bloch vector's dynamics, as mentioned in Sec.~\ref{section-quasiperiodicity}.

 To show the scale invariance of these discrete plots, we use some properties of random sequences of real numbers, which are uniformly distributed modulo $2\pi$.
 In the former half of this section, we give two considerations in preparation for explaining the scale invariance of the figures.
 First, we discuss the physical meaning of plotting the trajectories of the Bloch vector at the constant time interval $\Delta t$.
 We examine differences between continuous and discrete plots.
 Second, we discuss the random sequences that are uniformly distributed modulo $2\pi$.
 After these preparations, in the latter half of this section, we discuss the scale invariance of figures generated by plotting the Bloch vector at the interval $\Delta t$.

 First, we consider physical meaning of dividing time into a lattice.
 With a discrete time slice $\Delta t$, we have a chain of time co-ordinates $t_{n}=n\Delta t$ for $n=0, 1, 2, ..., N$.
 Then, as shown in Figs.~\ref{Figure02}, \ref{Figure03}, \ref{Figure04}, \ref{Figure05} and \ref{Figure06}, we plot trajectories of the Bloch vector $\mbox{\boldmath $S$}(t)$ as $\{\mbox{\boldmath $S$}(t_{n}):n\in\{0,1,2,...,N\}\}$.
 Through this procedure, we introduce a unit of time $\Delta t$.
 From now on, we regard it as a scale of the time variable.
 Indeed, assuming $\Delta t$ to be a real but not transcendental number and $\Delta t>\pi$, the graphs of Figs.~\ref{Figure02}, \ref{Figure03}, \ref{Figure04}, \ref{Figure05} and \ref{Figure06} are invariant under the following change of the scale,